9 Things You Should Know Before Getting a Shih Tzu!

 Shih Tzus are a popular breed of dog, known for their long coats and friendly dispositions.
 While they may look like lap dogs, Shih Tzus are actually quite active, and they need a diet that can keep up with their high energy levels.
 That’s why it’s important to feed them high-quality food that is rich in protein and other nutrients.

-Cheap, mass-produced dog food is often filled with fillers and low-quality ingredients, which can lead to health problems down the road.
 In contrast, premium dog food is made with fresh, natural ingredients that help to keep Shih Tzus healthy and strong.
-So if you want your Shih Tzu to live a long and healthy life, be sure to give them the food they deserve.
+So if you want your Shih Tzu to live a long and healthy life, be sure to give them the food they deserves says AKC.

 5. Shih Tzus are stubborn